 After you list out some of your location signals within your City Page, you want link out directly to the landmark websites.

 A lot of people get hung up on whether they should ‘do follow’ or ‘no follow’ their outbound links.

 I’m of the opinion that ‘do follow’ outbound links gives your website a more healthy, natural presence in search and shows that you are willing to link out to great resources.

 And this healthy, more natural presence through the use of ‘do follow’ outbound links gives your City Page more credibility… and more credibility leads to higher rankings, more traffic, and ultimately more customers.

 Learn more: What are City Pages?

-Local SEO Tip 3: Verify your Google My Business listing.
+Tip 3 – Verify your Google My Business Listing.